2puggs/WOF/README.md

 Wheel of Fortune game for Edge 2024.

 ## How to Customize game
-Please edit the package.json file in the scripts directory to add your own phrases to be used.
+Please edit the words.json file in the scripts directory to add your own phrases and your own timing to be used.

 ## Begining the Game
 Commands: